 One of my favorite writers, Albert Camus, wrote a short piece in the 1930s titled, “L’Envers et L’Endroit,” which, coincidentally, gets translated sometimes as “Betwixt and Between” (or, “The Wrong Side and the Right Side”).
 But, that border is framed much differently for him.
 It’s not one between the old and the new.
 It’s between love and despair.
 And for Camus, the two form a similar, ever-shifting balance: “There is no love of life without despair of life,” he writes.
 I’ve known no other writer to so passionately and poetically frame both his disgust and admiration for his surroundings in the face of an absurd world than Camus.
 And it’s a framing that equally beckons us to reflect upon our feelings and emotions as we slip around between and cross through the states that structure our lives.

 Those borders and in-between states might be found amid the old and the new, love and despair, joy and pain, or even anger and sadness, but they are often each characterized by their own, scary forests nonetheless.
-Sometimes sitting still and monitoring our breath as a bead passes through our grasp is enough to help navigate that space.
+Sometimes sitting still and monitoring our breath is enough to help navigate that space.
 Sometimes seeing the world in all its horrifying and magnificent splendor is, too.
 But, there are also those times when cosmic montages filled with proton canons and dueling laser blades provide the perfect means for slowing down to feel the energy and force around us as we prepare for what’s next.

 Standing at our borders and making our crossings.
 That’s life.
 And that can certainly be feared.
 It often is.
 It often should be.
 But, it’s also how we turn that vision of the new into the new.
 How we grow.
 How we move forward.
 How that despair becomes love.
 And yeah, that’s scary.
 It’s terrifying, really.
 But it can also be really beautiful.
 Two hands, clasped together.
 And that terror and beauty…that’s what largely defines life itself.